-Third, the Bankruptcy Abuse Prevention and Consumer Protection Act greatly raised bankruptcy costs.
+Third, BAPCPA greatly raised bankruptcy costs.
 Debtors are now required to take a credit counseling course before they file and a financial management course before their debts are discharged.
-They must file detailed financial information with the bankruptcy court, including copies of their tax returns for the past four years (which may mean they have to prepare and file tax returns that they did not file in the past).
+They must file detailed financial information with the bankruptcy court, including copies of their tax returns for the past four years (which may mean they have to prepare tax returns that were never filed).
 Bankruptcy lawyers must certify the accuracy of all the information filed.
-Lawyers can be fined and debtors' bankruptcy filings can be dismissed if any information is found to be missing, false or inaccurate.
+Lawyers can be fined and debtors' bankruptcy filings can be dismissed if any information is found to be false or inaccurate.

 Filing fees have also increased.
 These new requirements raise debtors' out-of-pocket costs of filing to around \$2,500 for Chapter 7 and \$3,500 for Chapter 13 (Elias, 2005), plus the costs of the two courses and preparation of tax returns.

-BAPCPA also abolished the Chapter 13 "super-discharge," increased the amount of credit card debt not discharged in bankruptcy, and increased the length of Chapter 13 repayment plans from as little as three years to a mandatory five years.
+BAPCPA also abolished the Chapter 13 "super-discharge" and increased the amount of credit card debt that is not discharged in bankruptcy.
+It increased the length of Chapter 13 repayment plans from as little as three years to a mandatory five years.
 Finally it increased the minimum time that must elapse between bankruptcy filings: from six to eight years for Chapter 7 filings; from six months to two years for Chapter 13 filings; and from no minimum to four years for a Chapter 7 filing followed by a Chapter 13.
 These changes mean that fewer debtors are eligible for bankruptcy at any given time.

 Overall, the adoption of Bankruptcy Abuse Prevention and Consumer Protection Act raised bankruptcy costs, lowered the amount of debt discharged in bankruptcy, lowered the income exemption, raised the amount of post-bankruptcy income that debtors must use to repay, and increased the repayment period.
-Because debtors no longer have the right to choose between Chapters, those with high incomes no longer gain from filing, since the BAPCPA means test prevents them from filing under Chapter 7 and forces them to repay from post-bankruptcy income.
+There is now a maximum income level above which debtors no longer gain from filing, since the BAPCPA means test prevents them from filing under Chapter 7 and forces them to repay from postbankruptcy income.
 BAPCPA also lowered asset exemptions for some debtors who have high home equity and raised asset exemptions for a few debtors who have large retirement accounts.
 Except for the last of these points, all of these changes made U.S. bankruptcy law more pro-creditor.